syncfusion/blazor-docs/src/pivotview/pivot-table/events.md

         }
         private void drillThrough(DrillThroughEventArgs args)
         {
-            //args.CurrentCell --> in this user can get on which cell drillthrough is performed }
+            //args --> Here you can get the information of the clicked cell.
+        }
     }